donatienthorez/ChatGptBot/README.md

 [device-2023-04-29-121149.webm](https://user-images.githubusercontent.com/5604165/235278948-49e01143-1090-4d79-8310-7449466faaab.webm)

 # How to make it work
-- Simply replace token=XXX in NetworkModule with your OpenAI API key that you can find [on OpenAI platform](https://platform.openai.com/)
+- Simply replace `OPEN_AI_API_KEY` in `app/gradle.properties` with your OpenAI API key that you can find [on OpenAI platform](https://platform.openai.com/)
-- NEVER publish that key to Github.
-I did it to save time but immediately deleted it on OpenAI platform.
-Consider using environment variable instead.
+- NEVER publish that file to Github.
+I did it to show you how it works and have a quick setup.

 Enjoy!